 If you do not report all adjustment codes and amounts on the claim/line level to balance the claim/line, MHCP may suspend the claim for up to 90 days or deny the claim/line.

 MHCP uses HIPAA-compliant claims adjustment reason code 129 and remittance advice reason code M04.

-Document any services not covered by Medicare/TPL.
-Keep documentation (such as a denial, information from policy manual, detailed phone contact information, etc.) in the recipient’s file verifying a service is not Medicare/TPL covered.
+Document any services not covered by Medicare or TPL.
+Keep documentation (such as a denial, information from policy manual, detailed phone contact information, etc.) in the recipient’s file verifying a service is not Medicare or TPL covered.
 Although a denial is not required for each claim for non-covered services, providers must document the service’s non-coverage on the MHCP claim:

 Bill services that are never covered by Medicare directly to MHCP without Medicare COB information.
 See provider type specific sections for additional information.

 MHCP pursues recovery of benefits when an accident settlement or contested Workers' Compensation benefits are pending, or when legal action may be required.